 - 1 inch piece ginger grated

-- 2 tbsp (approximately one lemon) lemon juice
+- 2 tablespoon (approximately one lemon) lemon juice

 - ¼ cup water or more depending on desired consistency